-I'm moving to my new home in the internet! http://blog.jonverdavid.com
+I'm moved to my new home in the internet!
+For more updates on my travels log on to http://blog.jonverdavid.com.

 Hope to see you there! :)